-An upper or lower jaw expander is a way to gradually expand and open up your arch during the first phase of orthodontic treatment packages, especially for children and teens who are still growing.
-Expert orthodontist Maya V. Oliver, DDS, provides compassionate care and personalized expander treatments at Georgetown Orthodontics in Washington, DC.
+An upper or lower jaw expander is a way to gradually expand and open up your arch during the first phase of orthodontic treatment, especially for children and teens who are still growing.
+Georgetown Orthodontics in Washington, DC, provides compassionate care and personalized expander treatments.
 Find out more about modern expanders by booking an appointment.
 Request an appointment online, or call the office directly.

 Jaw expansion with an expander is a specialized type of orthodontic treatment that helps open up the palate and widen your upper arch.
 An expander can also be used on your lower arch.
 In either case, an expander creates more room for teeth.